 This is probably the most obvious.
 Your customer has already committed valuable time trying to solving the issue on their own.
-Instead of having your agent start at the beginning with the customer, be sure to capture the chatbot conversation in its entirety via your helpdesk solution or customer service management system so that the agent can review what has already taken place before making contact.
+Instead of having your agent start at the beginning with the customer, be sure to capture the chatbot conversation in its entirety via your help desk software or customer service management system so that the agent can review what has already taken place before making contact.

 Acknowledging the customer’s chat.

 Make sure your agents don’t jump so quickly to solutions that they forget to recognize the effort that the customer has already put in.
 Train them on the importance of summarizing the situation so that customers gain confidence in the fact that they are talking with someone who truly knows and understands what’s happening with their specific situation.

 So, be careful about directing them to templated replies and FAQs at this point.

 Integrating data sources.

 Often, chatbots can’t successfully resolve an issue with the customer because the customer has a specialized use case.
 Give your agents as much information as possible about their customer by integrating multiple data sources into customer profiles.
 That way, agents can start thinking about possible resolutions even before speaking with the customer.

 Self-service tools are great time and money savers.
 However, keep in mind that when a customer is handed off to an agent from a chatbot, they have already tried the self-service approach: it didn’t work for them.
 So, be careful about directing them to templated replies and FAQs at this point.
 Certainly, there may be cases where it’s necessary, but if there is something the agent can assist with in that moment, now is the time to bring the case to resolution without redirecting them.